Localism Plus!

 Would you like to get involved?

 As many of you know, HVCG was formed in early 2022 as an Unincorporated Association with a (brief!) written constitution, and with the aim to “encourage, promote, and support village activities”.
-We hold Liability Insurance for the events which we organise such as the monthly coffee mornings, the biennial Open Gardens and the annual village litter pick and help at the annual Church Garden Party at St. Oswald’s.
+We hold Public Liability Insurance for the events which we organise such as the monthly coffee mornings, the biennial Open Gardens and the annual village litter pick and help at the annual Church Garden Party at St. Oswald’s.

 Our village is surrounded on two of its three sides by areas of Special of Special Scientific Interest, SSSI's.
 A Site of Special Scientific Interest (SSSI) is a formal conservation designation.
 Usually, it describes an area that’s of particular interest to science due to the rare species of fauna or flora it contains - or even important geological or physiological features that may lie in its boundaries.
 SSSIs often contain important habitats such as grasslands, parkland, and woodland.
 In other words, these areas have high conservation value, and need to be protected.